When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Industrial Dust mat

-While carpeting your garage floor may sound absurd, many products are specifically intended to withstand the rigors of living, even in a room such as your garage.
+Carpeting your garage floor may sound absurd.
+However, we aren’t talking about living room shag.
+Many products are specifically intended to withstand the rigors of a garage.
+These are typically made of polypropylene.
 They are power washable and resistant to discoloration from petroleum products.
-This means that even if your automobile leaks oil, the surface of this type of carpet can be easily wiped clean.

-The majority of garage floor carpets are available in lengths of 6” and 12” and come in various colors and patterns.
+The majority of garage floor carpets are available in tiles or rolls and come in various colors.
 Pricing for bargain-basement carpets begins at around $1 per square foot, while higher-quality options begin at around $1.50.

 Pros